PlayResonance/whitepaper/tokenomics/stores/README.md

 This feature adds a new layer of immersion to the Resonance experience, allowing players to create a virtual home and decorate it according to their preferences.
 Whether it's a cozy hideaway or a stylish abode, your Veilbrook residence is yours to design and enjoy within the rich and ever-evolving world of Resonance.

+**Customize and Monetize Your Virtual Home**

+In the Resonance universe, your home in Veilbrook isn't just a static virtual space; it's a canvas for creativity and a potential source of income.
+The Portals NFTs representing players' homes come with a unique twist – they can be customized, modified, and even listed on secondary markets.

+**Unlock Home Customization:** Your Portals NFT is more than just a place to rest in the game; it's a dynamic asset that you can personalize to your heart's content.
+Players with a knack for interior design and creativity can unleash their imagination by customizing their virtual homes.
+Whether it's changing room layouts, adding new furnishings, or redecorating, the possibilities are endless.

+**Monetize Your Real Estate:** Veilbrook's thriving community offers players the option to turn their virtual homes into a source of income.
+Imagine finishing rooms, creating themed spaces, or designing unique environments that other players might desire.
+You can then list these modified rooms on secondary markets for sale or rent, transforming your creativity into tangible value.

+**Renting Made Easy:** If you choose to rent your customized rooms, the process is straightforward.
+The cost to rent a home is calculated as the price of the NFT divided by 12, resulting in monthly payments equivalent to a yearly lease value of the NFT.
+Players have the freedom to set their rental prices according to the uniqueness and appeal of their customized spaces.

+**Marketplace Opportunities:** All listed rooms, whether for sale or rent, become part of Veilbrook's thriving marketplace.
+This means other players can explore and choose from a variety of creative living spaces, each with its own unique charm and style.

+**Xerion Cola Corp Tax:** Keep in mind that Xerion Cola Corp, a key element of the Resonance universe, receives a 1% tax on all real estate transactions within Veilbrook.
+This tax contributes to the in-game economy and ecosystem, ensuring a balanced and sustainable virtual world.

+So, whether you're an aspiring interior designer, a savvy entrepreneur, or simply looking to personalize your virtual space, the ability to modify and monetize your Portals NFT home opens up exciting opportunities in Veilbrook.
+Turn your creativity into a profitable venture and make your virtual home truly unique.

 ## **XYKEA** *Your Everything Store*

 Welcome to XYKEA, the one-stop shop for all your in-game furnishing and decoration needs.
 XYKEA stands as the ultimate destination where players can find a wide array of items to personalize and elevate their virtual homes in Veilbrook.